 What is an Audit?

-An audit in technology refers to a systematic and independent examination of data, systems, and processes to determine if they are operating efficiently, effectively, and securely.
+The meaning of audit in technology refers to a systematic and independent examination of data, systems, and processes to determine if they are operating efficiently, effectively, and securely.
 Audits are commonly conducted in organizations to ensure that their technology systems are compliant with regulatory requirements and industry standards, and to identify potential risks and vulnerabilities.

 In a technology audit, a team of auditors will assess various aspects of an organization's technology infrastructure, including hardware, software, networks, and data management systems.
 They will review the organization's policies, procedures, and controls to ensure that they are adequate and in line with best practices.
 The auditors will also examine the organization's data to determine if it is being stored, processed, and protected securely.